harrycheng20/XiangCheng.github.io/index.md

 # Welcome

+Hi, I am a  first year Computer Science PhD student in Virginia Tech.
+My research interests including large-scale machine learning and data mining, especially in *healthcare analytics and social network analysis*.

-Hi, I am a final year undergraduate student from China, major in Electronic and Electrical Engineering at University of Electronic Science and Technology of China (UESTC) and University of Glasgow (UoG).
+Before that,I got my bachelor degree with in Electronic and Electrical Engineering at University of Electronic Science and Technology of China (UESTC) and University of Glasgow (UoG).
+During my undergraduate years, I got the **excellent graduate** title from UESTC and Sichuan Province Government.
+I was also awarded the **National Scholarship** (China's highest-class scholarship for the top 1% students) for **Twice**.

-My research interests including data mining and machine learning, now I am applying for PhD program in computer science, you can find my **[CV](./assets/CV/English CV of Xiang CHENG.pdf)** here.
+ If you are interested in me, you can find my **[CV](./assets/CV/English CV of Xiang CHENG.pdf)** here.

-`GPA: 3.93/4.0`
+`Bachelor GPA: 3.93/4.0`

-`Rank: 1/229`
+`Bachelor Rank: 1/229`